What is the High Line?

 When did the High Line open to the public?

 The High Line was constructed and opened in stages.
 The first section, from Gansevoort St. to 20th St., opened in June 2009.
 The park extended to 30th St. in 2011, and the High Line at the Rail Yards opened in 2014.
-And we’re currently extending further east—the Spur will open on 30th St. and 10th Ave. in 2019.
+The last section of the original High Line—the Spur at 30th Street and 10th Avenue—opened in spring 2019.

 Who designed the High Line?